jseely/azure-iot-sdk-c/doc/devbox_setup.md

 the `cmake` folder.
 To build the SDK, do one of the following:

 - Open **cmake\azure_iot_sdks.xcodeproj** in XCode and use XCode's build and run features, **OR**
-- Have CMake build and run tests.
+- Have CMake build and run unit tests.
 For example:

 ```Shell
 cmake -G Xcode -Drun_unittests=ON ..